dachcom-digital/pimcore-i18n/docs/28_StaticRoutes.md

 If no locale has been found in your request url the fragment now gets excluded.

 ## href-lang Generator
-Now let's create a event listener to generate valid alternate links for our news entries:
+Now let's create an event listener to generate valid alternate links for our news entries:

 ```html
 <link href="https://www.domain.com/de/artikel/news-mit-headline" rel="alternate" hreflang="de" />